-Our Direct Marketing Services ("DMS") business accounted for all of our net revenue in the three and six months ended December 31, 2015 and substantially all of our net revenue in the three and six months ended December 31, 2014.
-Our DMS business derives its net revenue from fees earned through the delivery of qualified leads, inquiries, clicks, calls, applications, or customers and, to a lesser extent, display advertisements, or impressions.
+Our business derives its net revenue from fees earned through the delivery of qualified leads, inquiries, clicks, calls, applications, or customers and, to a lesser extent, display advertisements, or impressions.
 Through a vertical focus, targeted media presence and our technology platform, we are able to deliver targeted, measurable marketing results to our clients.

-Our two largest client verticals within our DMS business are financial services and education.
-Our financial services client vertical represented 50% and 47% of net revenue in the three and six months ended December 31, 2015 and 44% of net revenue in both the three and six months ended December 31, 2014.
-Our education client vertical represented 32% and 35% of net revenue in the three and six months ended December 31, 2015 and 36% of net revenue in the three and six months ended December 31, 2014.
-Other DMS client verticals, consisting primarily of business-to-business technology, home services and medical, represented 18% of net revenue in both the three and six months ended December 31, 2014.
+Our two largest client verticals are financial services and education.
+Our financial services client vertical represented 61% and 45% of net revenue for the three months ended September 30, 2016 and 2015.
+Our education client vertical represented 24% and 37% of net revenue for the three months ended September 30, 2016 and 2015.
+Other client verticals, consisting of home services, business-to-business technology and medical, represented 15% and 18% of net revenue for the three months ended September 30, 2016 and 2015.
 We generated the majority of our revenue from sales to clients in the United States.